 But there is another thing we have to consider in terms of bias: data comes from people.
 People lie.
 People spread stereotypes.
 This happened in Amazon (!) recruitment when their AI recruiter turned out to be gender-biased.
 Since men dominated the workforce in technical departments, the system learned that male applicants are favorable and penalized the resumes that included the word “women’s”.
 It also downgraded graduates of all women’s colleges.
 You can read more about this case in my article about AI fails.

-6. How to deal with model errors
+6. How to deal with errors in AI models?

 “Bad reasoning” is another common cause of AI’s mistakes.
 As AI systems get more and more advanced, it can also get increasingly difficult to understand the processes in the network.
-So when an AI system makes a mistake, it may be difficult to identify the exact place where something went wrong.
+So, when an AI system makes a mistake, it may be difficult to identify the exact place where something went wrong.
 And what if the decision is about an autonomous car making a sharp turn or running someone over?
 Luckily, scientists developed Whitebox Testing for Deep Learning Systems.
 It tests the neural network with a large number of inputs and tells where its responses are wrong so they can be corrected.

 Read also: AI in software development